Kakamotobi/Learned/DSA/13-Binary-Heaps.md

   }

-  // Insert value to the binary heap. insert(val) {
+  // Insert value to the binary heap.
+  // First, push the new value to the end of the array (effectively filling the heap from the left).
+  // Then, keep "bubbling up" that value to its correct place. insert(val) {
     this.values.push(val);
     this.bubbleUp();
   }

-  // Helper for insert (places the newly added val in its right place). bubbleUp() {
+  // Helper for insert (places the newly added val, which is at the end of the array, to its right place). bubbleUp() {
     // Initialize variable to keep track of where the newly inserted value is in the array. let idx = this.values.length - 1;